Altons/altons.github.com/_posts/2013-01-21-gentle-introduction-to-mongodb-using-pymongo.md

 tags: [Ipython, python, MongoDB, Pymongo, twitter, noSQL]
 ---
 {% include JB/setup %}

+>Warning: This is a very old post so comments may not be valid anymore

 I use [mongoDB](http://www.mongodb.org/) along with [Pymongo](http://api.mongodb.org/python/current/) for personal projects only (I hope this changes in the near future though) and not very often to be honest.
 So this post is more of a quick reference for myself and I hope you guys finds it useful too.
 I am also writing this post in [Ipython](http://ipython.org/) which I will convert to [markdown](http://en.wikipedia.org/wiki/Markdown) using [nbconvert utility](http://blog.fperez.org/2012/09/blogging-with-ipython-notebook.html) and then push it to my github blog using [Jekyll](http://jekyllbootstrap.com/).
 Fingers crossed it won't be too difficult.

 For this tutorial I'll be using real data from Twitter using the [Tweepy](https://github.com/tweepy/tweepy) package.